 When you Interplant flowers and vegetables, it lets you grow different kinds of crops and minimizes the space where weeds can grow.
 Intercropping enables you to boost the health of all plants because it can enhance soil fertility and cooperation among different plants.
 The act of intercropping is an old-fashioned method that modern gardeners have begun to embrace.

-An example of this would be sowing lettuce seeds between broccoli plants; the lettuce will grow happily in the space and shade provided by the broccoli plants, and you will be able to harvest it before the broccoli is large enough to totally shade it out.
+An example of is to sow a vegetable seed such as lettuce seeds between broccoli plants; the lettuce will grow happily in the space and shade provided by the broccoli plants, and you will be able to harvest it before the broccoli is large enough to shade it out totally.

-One method of interplanting I like to use is to sow mesclun seeds around my tomato seedlings so that I can harvest salad greens while waiting for my tomato plants to start producing.
+One excellent method is to sow mesclun seeds around tomato seedlings so that it becomes possible to harvest salad greens while waiting for tomato plants to start producing.

 Types of Intercropping

 Intercropping can lower the amount of pests in your garden in a few ways.
 Some are chemical repellents that confuse and dissuade pests from entering the area.
 Others create a physical barrier so the pest can't get to the other plant.
 Trap cropping (technically another interplanting) encourages pests to gather.
 Parasitic wasp host plants give food and shelter to parasitic wasps searching for pests, while predator increase gives beneficial insects food and lets them then seek out pests.